 Who’s ready to feel old but nostalgic at the same time?
-These albums that turn 20 will having you reminissing about the good times and remind you what life was like before kids, LOL!
+These albums that turn 20 will have you reminiscing about the good times and remind you what life was like back in 2003!

 Music’s ultimate power couple both had major albums in 2003, including Beyoncé’s debut solo album!

-While Gen Z might primarily know 50 Cent with his appearance (upside down, alluding to the video for “In Da Club”) at the Super Bowl Halftime Show in 2022 had thirty-somethings everywhere flashing back to middle and high school dances.
+50 Cent’s appearance (upside down, alluding to the video for “In Da Club”) at the Super Bowl Halftime Show in 2022 had thirty-somethings everywhere flashing back to middle and high school dances.

 Get Rich Or Die Tryin’ was the best-selling album of 2003 and was on many “Best Albums of the 2000s” lists by the end of the decade.